 If you haven’t thought about it in a while, vitamins and minerals are essential to your health!
 If you juice, your body will receive vitamins and minerals it might otherwise miss out on in your diet.
 They are beneficial for us, helping us think, work, grow, and so much more.

-You might not realise it, but your body can’t function optimally if it’s deficient in several nutrients.
+You might not realize it, but your body can’t function optimally if it’s deficient in several nutrients.
 Juicing is a fun way to get more vitamins and minerals into your diet if you don’t like eating your fruits and vegetables.
 It helps you gain all the vitamins and nutrients in an easy way that your body needs .

 Potential weight loss